intel/scikit-learn-intelex/_sources/what-is-patching.rst.txt

    patching
       To patch scikit-learn with |intelex| is to replace stock scikit-learn algorithms with their optimized versions provided by the extension.
+You can always :term:`undo the patch <unpatching>`.

       There are different ways to patch scikit-learn: